 DealHub is a leading contract management tool designed to accelerate any negotiation process.
 It generates agreements, legal documents, and contracts which are then sent for review and eSignature.
 You can also share and collaborate on agreements and enable customers to provide feedback.

 Keeping contracts moving is easy, thanks to DealHub’s real-time notifications on customer engagement and analytics on deal progress.
 This platform supports price quote configuration, Salesforce integration, and sales playbooks for guided selling.
+It further integrates with Microsoft Dynamics, DocuSign, and one of the top contact management platforms, Freshworks CRM.

 DealHub’s pricing is available upon request.
 Contact their sales team to get a customized quote.